scipp/scipp/doc/design.md

 In many cases the code is scattered around the project, in the implementation of individual operations.
 This is to be cleaned up when implementing the full set of operations.

+At a later point, a small extension of `Dimensions` can provide support for multi-dimensional chunking/partitioning.
+This could enable MPI support, cache blocking for more efficient use of the CPU caches, and working with data that does not fit into memory.
+- Store the full dimension extent in addition to the chunk extent in `Dimensions`.
+- If a dimension of a dataset represents just a subsection of the full dimension extent we use a special dimension tag.
+- Operations that operate on a particular dimension will then fail.
+  *Example: `Algorithms::DiffractionFocussing` requires `Dimension::Spectrum`.*
+- Based on the stored full dimension extent we can assemble a dataset from chunks, or provide a multi-step operation that can deal with partial dimensions and does the assembling process.
+  *Example: A version of `Algorithms::DiffractionFocussing` that first focusses within each chunk and merges focussed data from all chunks in a final step.*

 ### <a name="design-components:dimension-tags"></a>Dimension tags